zulip/zulip.github.io/gsoc-ideas.md

-As a data point, in Summer 2017, we had 4 students working on the React Native mobile app (1 focused primarily on visual design), 1 on the Electron Desktop app, 2 on bots/integrations, 1 on webapp visual design, and the remaining 6 on various other parts of backend and core webapp (e.g. two students in 2017 worked primarily on our development tooling and automated testing infrastructure, which was hugely important to productivity of everyone else).
+As a data point, in Summer 2017, we had 4 students working on the React Native mobile app (1 focused primarily on visual design), 1 on the Electron Desktop app, 2 on bots/integrations, 1 on webapp visual design, 2 on our development tooling and automated testing infrastructure, and the remaining 4 on various other parts of the backend and core webapp.

 ### Full stack and web frontend focused projects